AIStorageDepot

 It does not run your prompts, follow your rules, or act on your content.
 That is always your AI's job.
 We're the shelf and the delivery van, not the worker.
 This matters because it sets your expectations correctly: putting a rule in your library doesn't make an AI obey it — you still have to give the rule to the AI (by downloading it into your project, or by asking your agent to read it).

-Everything you store is one of five kinds, and the only real difference is how you use it:
+Everything you store is one of seven kinds, and the only real difference is how you use it:

 TypeWhat it isHow the AI uses it